United States House Judiciary Select Subcommittee on the Weaponization of the Federal Government: Background and creation

 Beginning in the Trump presidency, many Republicans have raised concerns regarding perceived censorship of conservative views on Big Tech platforms.
 They have cited the Hunter Biden laptop controversy as a major example, and the Twitter Files as purported evidence.
 In the months leading up to the 2022 congressional elections, Jordan made multiple appearances on Fox News and Newsmax, accusing content moderation systems at Big Tech companies to be biased and praised the Twitter Files, a series of documents detailing alleged collusion between Twitter and the federal government.
 In December 2022, prior to Republicans taking control of the House, Jordan wrote a letter to five of the largest tech companies, requesting they hand over correspondence between the Biden administration and their respective companies.
 Jordan subpoenaed the companies in February 2023.

 In a 221–211 vote on January 10, 2023, the House passed House Resolution 12, "Establishing a Select Subcommittee on the Weaponization of the Federal Government as a select investigative subcommittee of the Committee on the Judiciary".
 The subcommittee will have the power to issue subpoenas and access to sensitive national security information available to the House Intelligence Committee.
-In contrast to the Republicans who boycotted the United States House Select Committee on the January 6 Attack during the 117th Congress, the Democrats did not boycott this subcommittee.

 Members, 118th Congress

 Reactions

 Republicans have compared the Subcommittee to the 1975 Church Committee formed by Democrats to investigate the abuse of civil liberties by American intelligence agencies.

 Members of the Democratic caucus have referred to it as the "tin foil hat committee".
-Democratic member Jerry Nadler said the subcommittee is "fueled by conspiracy theories and slated to be run by the most extreme members of the MAGA caucus," unlike the Church Committee which he said was "a serious and bipartisan attempt to reform the conduct of the intelligence community, based on hard and verifiable evidence."
+Jerry Nadler, the Ranking Member of the Judiciary Committee, said the subcommittee is "fueled by conspiracy theories and slated to be run by the most extreme members of the MAGA caucus," unlike the Church Committee which he said was "a serious and bipartisan attempt to reform the conduct of the intelligence community, based on hard and verifiable evidence."

 Progressive "Squad" House members called the committee the "Insurrection Protection Committee" and "a fascist power grab to evade accountability".

 Democratic Representative Jamie Raskin said in response to the formation of the subcommittee that the Republicans are "at risk of congressional overreach" and Democrats in general are concerned about the wide mandate given to the subcommittee.